Welcome to the Windows Server Virtualization Validation Program

 SVVP is open to any vendor that delivers a machine virtualization solution that runs currently supported versions of Windows Server.
 The program enables vendors to validate various machine virtualization products so that Microsoft customers running copies of Windows Server they have acquired and licensed from Microsoft directly can receive technical support for Windows Server in virtualized environments.
 SVVP does not apply to vendors that are hosting Windows Server or other Microsoft products through the Microsoft Service Provider License Agreement Program (SPLA).
 Support for SPLA customers is provided under the SPLA agreement by the SPLA hoster.

 Customers can benefit from the support provided by Microsoft as part of the regular Windows Server technical support framework when running currently supported versions of Windows Server on validated machine virtualization solutions running on server hardware Certified for Windows Server , with the same validated processor architecture and not exceeding the maximum virtual memory or processors validated.
+Note that the version of Windows Server that was tested for validation and is listed for the virtualization product is supported, and that all the previous versions of Windows Server are supported as well.
 Microsoft Life Cycle Support policy still applies for support and end of support for specific versions of an operating system and Service Packs.

 SVVP is not a logo program, rather a reference that companies and customers will be able to use in conjunction with their validated solutions.
 All testing for this program is done by the virtualization product vendors, with the results of that testing submitted to Microsoft for review and approval.